Zombie process: Overview

 Zombies can be identified in the output from the Unix ps command by the presence of a "Z" in the "STAT" column.
 Zombies that exist for more than a short period of time typically indicate a bug in the parent program, or just an uncommon decision to not reap children (see example).
 If the parent program is no longer running, zombie processes typically indicate a bug in the operating system.
 As with other resource leaks, the presence of a few zombies is not worrisome in itself, but may indicate a problem that would grow serious under heavier loads.
 Since there is no memory allocated to zombie processes – the only system memory usage is for the process table entry itself – the primary concern with many zombies is not running out of memory, but rather running out of process table entries, concretely process ID numbers.
+However, zombies can hold open buffers that are associated with file descriptors, and thereby cause memory to be consumed by the zombie.
+Zombies can also hold a file descriptor to a file that has been deleted.
+This prevents the file system from recovering the i-nodes for the deleted file.
+Therefore, the command to show disk usage will not count the deleted files whose space cannot be reused due to the zombie holding the filedescriptor.

 To remove zombies from a system, the SIGCHLD signal can be sent to the parent manually, using the kill command.
 If the parent process still refuses to reap the zombie, and if it would be fine to terminate the parent process, the next step can be to remove the parent process.
 When a process loses its parent, init becomes its new parent. init periodically executes the wait system call to reap any zombies with init as parent.